Fertilizer Plant Makes a Stink About Gas Supply Shortages

 A dispute developed between an ammonia producer and a gas supplier regarding the delivery of contract quantities of natural gas stipulated in a GSA.
 The ammonia producer claimed that the natural gas supplier curtailed deliveries, while the gas supplier claimed that the ammonia plant was unable to take its contract quantities due to planned and unplanned shutdowns.
 The GSA provided a clear method to determine take-or-pay damages, but provisions for determining damages related to supply curtailments relied upon the ammonia producer's contribution margin using generally accepted engineering calculations.

 Baker & O'Brien was engaged to investigate claims made by the ammonia producer and the gas supplier.
 We reviewed historical operational records for the ammonia plant and natural gas supply to validate claims from both parties.
 We prepared an independent assessment of damages based upon the methodology set out in the GSA, which required an analysis of the ammonia plant's fixed and variable operating expenses and sustaining capital investment.
 Our findings were presented in an expert report that was submitted for settlement negotiations, leading to a resolution of the dispute.

 Vice President, Dallas Office Manager

 - Chemicals and Petrochemicals

-- Insurance Claims / Commercial Contracts / Litigation / Arbitration / Expert Witness Testimony / Operations and Maintenance / Fertilizer / Pricing
+- Insurance Claims / Commercial Contracts / Standard of Care / Arbitration / Expert Witness Testimony / Operations and Maintenance / Fertilizer / Pricing / Quantum/Damages Assessment

 - South and Central America